 Aloe vera plants can attract scales, mealybugs, and mites.
 You can get rid of scales by spraying the leaves with a solution of one tablespoon of insecticidal soap, a cup of isopropyl alcohol, and one cup of plain water.
 To remove mealybugs, wash the leaves with water and wipe them with a soft cloth.
 Meanwhile, if your plant has become infested with mites, you may have to prune the infected parts of the leaves.

-Varieties of aloe
+Popular Varieties of Aloe

 There are over 400 varieties of aloe plants.
 Here are some of the most popular ones that you can grow indoors.